friendly-bits/geoip-shell/README.md

 **Optional**: the _check-ip-in-source.sh_ optional script requires **grepcidr**. install it with `apt install grepcidr` on Debian and derivatives.
 For other distros, use their built-in package manager.

 ## **Notes**
+This project is entirely coded by hand (no AI used whatsoever) and I intend to keep it this way.

 For some helpful notes about using this suite, read [NOTES.md](/Documentation/NOTES.md).

 ## **In detail**